AnaBoca/cattycrap/README.md

 A Ruby on Rails application that uses a PostgreSQL database to store and track vaccine appointments for cats.

+###Developed as Solo Project for University of Arizona Online Coding Bootcamp.
+Satifies the following technical requirements:
+* Ruby on Rails Application
+* Incorporate one External API
+* Deployed to Heroku
+* Tests with RSpec

 ## 🗐 Home Page